Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - To resolve this, you need to inspect your router manual to use the solutions below as some settings pages may have alternate naming conventions based on the device’s manufacturer: Connect your console directly to the router via wired or WiFi connection.

 - Error Chive Bungie is trying to find out the main cause of this issue, but if you get it while playing, try and troubleshoot by doing the following: Update your graphics card drivers or re-install them if the error persists.

-Since its launch, Destiny 2, the sci-fi shooter by Bungie may not have changed much if you’re coming back to it after a while.
-This hybrid first-person shooter game mixes different elements from classics and other genres, but little has changed though it has come with some tweaks here and there, and some rebalances.
+Since its launch, Destiny 2, the sci-fi shooter by Bungie, may not have changed much if you return to it after a while.
+This hybrid first-person shooter game mixes elements from classics and other genres, but little has changed, though it has come with some tweaks and rebalances.

 As with any other game, there’s always those moments where you’ll find errors popping up and you’ve no idea what they mean.
-The same goes with Destiny 2, whose error codes are quite a number, some are still under review to find fixes.
+The same goes for Destiny 2, whose error codes are quite a number; some are still under review to find fixes.

-If you find yourself disconnected from Destiny 2, you’ll get an error message with a code at the bottom.
+If you are disconnected from Destiny 2, you’ll get an error message with a code at the bottom.
 Each of these error codes indicate a different type of disconnection and helps track what is causing you to lose connectivity with your game.

 Before you troubleshoot, some of the things you need to check are known service outages that can affect connectivity.